Preparing for CRM

 Document your findings in visual form: this is easier to understand than long-winded text.
 Flow charts or swim lane diagrams are a much better option and support a “what if” check and balance approach, i.e. you can look through the flow and identify the impact of any breaks.
 Literally, once you have a process flow defined, draw a line through it at various points and ask, what happens if it breaks here?

 The final step: share all the great work you’ve done across the business.
 Don’t hide it.
 Keep the processes up to date and they’ll make a great resource to train new starters or help identify even more improvements to the processes and business.

 If you have been tasked with implementing a new CRM solution for your organisation, and don’t know where to start, the QGate CRM Readiness Assessment tool will help.

-The CRM Readiness Assessment is one of the tools designed by QGate for the first stage in our CRM Success Program – Preparation.
+The CRM Readiness Assessment is one of the tools designed by QGate for the first stage in our CRM Roadmap – Preparation.
 It is a short assessment providing gap analysis of where you are today and where you need to be tomorrow to start your CRM project.